Powernap/powernap.github.io/source/_posts/2013-12-07-watch-twitch-using-vlc-in-osx.markdown

 **[Update 2014-02-20]**

-If you are using the glorious [Alfred App](http://www.alfredapp.com) you might be interested in this workflow which allows for the same thing: [http://www.packal.org/workflow/twitchstreamer](http://www.packal.org/workflow/twitchstreamer).
+If you are using the glorious [Alfred App](http://www.alfredapp.com) you might be interested in this workflow, which allows for the same thing: [http://www.packal.org/workflow/twitchstreamer](http://www.packal.org/workflow/twitchstreamer).

 **[Update 2014-03-06]**